Native Compilation of Tables and Stored Procedures

 The following query shows all table and stored procedure DLLs currently loaded in memory on the server:

-SELECT name, description FROM sys.dm_os_loaded_modules where description = 'XTP Native DLL'
+SELECT mod1.name, mod1.description from sys.dm_os_loaded_modules as mod1 where mod1.description = 'XTP Native DLL';

 Database administrators do not need to maintain files that are generated by a native compilation.
 SQL Server automatically removes generated files that are no longer needed.
 For example, generated files will be deleted when a table and stored procedure is deleted, or if a database is dropped.

 If compilation fails or is interrupted, some generated files are not removed.
 These files are intentionally left behind for supportability and are removed when the database is dropped.

 SQL Server compiles DLLs for all tables needed for database recovery.
 If a table was dropped just prior to a database restart there can still be remnants of the table in the checkpoint files or the transaction log so the DLL for the table might be recompiled during database startup.
 After restart the DLL will be unloaded and the files will be removed by the normal cleanup process.